-Poland Is Not A Fan Of Pooh-land
+Poland Is Not A Fan Of Pooh

 Clearly, the conversation flipped to the other side and then escalated quickly.
-Attendees were outraged that the bear has no pants, and thus no given sexuality.
+Attendees were outraged that the bear has no pants, and thus no given gender.
 Apparently these folks never dressed a doll before.

 Hairstyles Say A Lot According To This Country

 Iran issued a style guide for men’s hair in an attempt to rid the country of Western hairstyles.
 Popular American picks like ponytails, spiked hair, and mullets were omitted from the list.
 Jaleh Khodayar who headed a festival in promotion of the guide told the Telegraph that, “The proposed styles are inspired by Iranians’ complexion, culture and religion, and Islamic law.”